dashingsoft/pyarmor/docs/security.rst

-The core functions of |PyArmor| are written by `c` in the dynamic library `_pytransform`. `_pytransform` protects itself by JIT technical, and the obfuscated scripts is protected by `_pytransform`. on the other hand, the dynamic library `_pytransform` is checked in the obfuscated script to be sure it's not changed.
+The core functions of |PyArmor| are written by `c` in the dynamic library `_pytransform`. `_pytransform` protects itself by JIT technical, and the obfuscated scripts is protected by `_pytransform`.
+On the other hand, the dynamic library `_pytransform` is checked in the obfuscated script to be sure it's not changed.
 This is called Cross Protection.